Langkawi Island, the jewel of Kedah. Source: livingnomads.com

 Payar Marine Park Island, a site famous for its beautiful corals in Langkawi.
 Source: pumpkincheeks.com

-One of the most popular activities in Langkawi is to pay a visit to Pulau Payar Marine Park, a marine park in the vicinity of Langkawi Island well-known as a conservation site for marine life.
+One of the most popular activities done in Langkawi is paying a visit to Pulau Payar Marine Park, a marine park in the vicinity of Langkawi Island. that is well-known as a conservation site for marine life.
 The marine park covers one large island called Pulau Payar plus three isles called Pulau Kaca, Pulau Lembu and Pulau Segantang, all which are uninhabited and strictly guarded to maintain the natural environments.

 Pulau Payar Marine Park is a haven for snorkelers and divers as the marine park has a colourful variety of coral reefs and fishes worth exploring the waters for.
-Other than snorkelling and diving, you could also enjoy the sandy beaches as they are, watching sunsets and having barbeque nights there.
+Other than snorkelling and diving, you could also enjoy the sandy beaches here by watching sunsets and having barbeque nights there.
 Doesn’t that sound like a great dreamy island vacation?

 14.Explore Laman Padi Rice Garden & Museum